balvisio/CAFA-Toolset/README.md

   http://web.expasy.org/docs/relnotes/relstat.html
 * UniProtKB/SwissProt file format:
   http://arep.med.harvard.edu/labgc/jong/Fetch/SwissProtAll.html

+The definitions of some of the terms used in this document are as follows.

 #### Time points t0, t1, t2, and t3
 t0 is the time point when a CAFA experiment is launched and targets are made